mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 ==============================

 Conditional Feature Importance (CFI) is a model-agnostic approach for quantifying the relevance of individual or groups of features in predictive models.
-Unlike methods such as :ref:`leave-one-covariate-out <leave_one_covariate_out>` (LOCO), CFI does not require retraining or refitting the predictive model for each feature, making it computationally efficient.
+It is a perturbation-based method that compares the predictive performance of a model on unmodified test data—following the same distribution as the training data— to its performance when a specific feature is conditionally perturbed.
+Thus, this approach does not require retraining the model.

 .. figure:: ../generated/gallery/examples/images/sphx_glr_plot_cfi_001.png
     :target: ../generated/gallery/examples/plot_cfi.html